Social Media's Affect on Mental Health in Teens & Tweens

-Encourage your child to get out and socialize with other children his/her age in-person.
+Encourage your child to get out and socialize with other children his or her age in person.

 Educate your child on productive uses of social media and also warning signs of too much use or exposure to things you believe are not in their best interests.

 Tell your child what your expectations are of their appropriate use of social media, and hold them accountable if they do not meet those expectations.